Techbrunch/ember-cli-tag-manager/README.md

 From within your Ember CLI project directory run:
 ```
-ember install:addon ember-cli-tag-manager
+ember install ember-cli-tag-manager
 ```

 ## Usage

 This addon imposes several initialisers to extend the functionality of some core ember objects.
-These objects include the default `ActionHandler` to fire off events to the Google Analytics engine; and the `Router` to fire off page views to Google, Inspectlet and Optimizely.
+These objects include the default `ActionHandler` to fire off events to the Google Analytics engine; and the `Router` to fire off page views to Google, Facebook, Inspectlet and Optimizely.

 It is not necessary to explicitly differ from normal ember implementation to use this addon.
 Each of the functions that have been implemented to extend the core objects will run automatically or as the result of sending an action.